-1) you are a Louisiana resident who is required to file a federal individual income tax return, you must file a Louisiana income tax return reporting all income earned in 2013, and
+- you are a Louisiana resident who is required to file a federal individual income tax return, you must file a Louisiana income tax return reporting all income earned in 2015

 Any military personnel whose domicile is NOT Louisiana must report any non-military Louisiana sourced income on Form IT-540B.

 The federal Military Spouses Residency Relief Act has extended certain residency protections to spouses of military members.
 Under this Act, a spouse’s state of residence does not change when he or she moves to a new state to be with a servicemember who is under military orders to be in the new state.
 A spouse who is NOT a resident of Louisiana but is in Louisiana solely to be with a Louisiana stationed servicemember who is NOT a resident of Louisiana must report all Louisiana sourced income other than wages, interest, or dividends, on Form IT-540B.
 Income earned within or derived from Louisiana sources such as rents, royalties, estates, trusts, or partnerships is taxable to Louisiana.
 See Revenue Information Bulletin 10-005 for more information.

 If you are married and one of you is not a resident of Louisiana, you may file as a resident (Form IT-540), or a nonresident (Form IT-540B), whichever is more beneficial to you and your spouse.
 Resident taxpayers are allowed a credit for income tax paid to another state on nonmilitary income or on income earned by your spouse if that income is included on the Louisiana return.
 Use Nonrefundable Tax Credits, Schedule G, Line 1 to report taxes paid to another state.